Global Political Economy

 40%

 An extensive review of literature on a GPE topic of your choice.
+You can expand on a topic we cover or pick your own (after consulting with me).

 • Description & Annotated Bibliography (10%)